 Rapid City Car Accident Lawyer

 Every year, thousands of people are injured or killed in motor vehicle accidents in South Dakota.
-According to the South Dakota Department of Public Safety (DPS), 13.2% of all South Dakota drivers were injured in 2020, and another 0.5% were killed.
-Even more alarming, Pennington County was one of the top two most dangerous counties in terms of overall traffic crashes, second only to Minnehaha County, with 2,290 accidents.
+According to the South Dakota Department of Public Safety (DPS), 12.8% of all South Dakota drivers involved in collisions were injured in 2021, and another 0.4% were killed.
+Even more alarming, Pennington County was one of the top two most dangerous counties in terms of overall traffic crashes, second only to Minnehaha County, with 1,285 accidents.

-If you or your loved one was involved in an automobile accident, you already know the devastating impact these collisions have, both on victims and their families.
+If you or your loved one was involved in an automobile accident in South Dakota, you already know the devastating impact these collisions have, both on the victim and their family.
 What you may not realize is that you could be entitled to financial compensation for your medical bills, vehicle repair costs, pain and suffering, and other losses.

 South Dakota has several important laws regarding car accident claims that you should know.